18F/handbook/_pages/how-we-work/equipment.md

 1. After submitting your request, it will be reviewed by the Director of Operations.
 The Director of Operations must approve all requests before they are purchased.
 1. After your request is approved, it will typically be purchased by a purchase card holder on the operations team.
 Do not purchase yourself unless you are instructed to do so by a member of the operations team.

-If you're requesting software that no one else at 18F uses yet, be sure you have written approval from [#infrastructure](https://gsa-tts.slack.com/messages/infrastructure) first.
+If you're requesting software that no one else at TTS uses yet, be sure you have written approval from [#infrastructure](https://gsa-tts.slack.com/messages/infrastructure) first.
 If it's software that runs directly on your laptop, speak with [Kimber Dowsett](https://gsa-tts.slack.com/messages/@kimber).
 Ops will not approve software without Infrastructure clearance.

 If you'd like to check out Apple peripherals (for example, a Magic Mouse or wireless keyboard), make your request [here](https://docs.google.com/a/gsa.gov/forms/d/1d2Qa1KpjTGkn8yK_2cTY5UgMAtsJKQkNgQsqU_WBFKs/viewform).